Kamal-a-1/Seminar23/README.md

-Selection algorithm for SCL decoding in VHDL and C++.
+Implementation and comparison of the selection algorithm for SCL decoding in VHDL and C++.

-The algorithm is described in this paper: https://ieeexplore.ieee.org/document/7867834
+The implemented algorithm is described in this paper: https://ieeexplore.ieee.org/document/7867834

 Generic variables: